lewiswatson55/Python_Text_Calculator/README.md

 # python-text-calculator

-this is a Python script I forked when I wanted to learn math in Python
+This is a Python script I forked when I wanted to learn math in Python.

-learning this is very interesting.
+Learning this is very interesting.

 I always make my forked repositories better

 thanks for visiting!!

 PLEASE, leave feature requests and bug reports in the Issues [section](https://github.com/thetechrobo/python-text-calculator/issues), even if you know my email.

+Support questions belong at my [Support] repo

 **The only time you should ever use my email is if you need to contact me personally.**